vekio/dotfiles/README.md

 DESCRIPTION
   Installs and config different setups
-  If any command is given install default setup
+  If no command is given, install default setup

 COMMANDS
   default             install default setup